Trump Admin Sues California to Block Electric Vehicle Mandate

 Duffy said the lawsuit is part and parcel of initiatives to halt EV policies.

-“I was proud to stand alongside President Trump to unveil our plan to eliminate the Biden-Buttigieg EV mandate and allow auto manufacturers to produce cars American families actually want to buy at a more affordable price.
-But Gavin Newsom is determined to continue pushing Democrats’ radical EV fantasy—even if doing so is illegal,” Duffy said in a statement.
+“I was proud to stand alongside President Trump to unveil our plan to eliminate the Biden-Buttigieg EV mandate and allow auto manufacturers to produce cars American families actually want to buy at a more affordable price,” Duffy said in a statement, referring to a mandate from former President Joe Biden and former Transportation Secretary Pete Buttigieg.

-The departments filed the suit in the U.S. District Court for the Eastern District of California against the California Air Resources Board and its executive officer.
-The case claims the Energy Policy and Conservation Act overrides state rules, which gives NHTSA sole authority over fuel economy.
+The departments filed the suit in the U.S. District Court for the Eastern District of California against CARB and its executive officer.
+The case claims that the Energy Policy and Conservation Act overrides state rules, giving NHTSA sole authority over fuel economy.

 “This lawsuit continues [the Environment and Natural Resources Division’s] war on regulatory overreach by California that is set on undermining the national market for motor vehicles through unlawful state policies,” Principal Deputy Assistant Attorney General Adam Gustafson of the Justice Department’s Environment and Natural Resources Division said in a statement.